-Using an overhead projector, have a pile of 100 pennies placed in the center.
+Show students a pile of 100 pennies.
 Count the pennies (by 1s, 5s and/or 10s as appropriate to the curriculum) as a class so that the learners will know that you are working with 100 pennies.
 Remind them that the 100 pennies represent one dollar.
 Have the learners brainstorm what they might purchase with pennies.
 Suggest that for today’s lesson they plan to buy candy and a toy.

-- Create a chart on a transparency, or on a large paper floor chart, with three columns.
+- Create a chart with three columns.
 Label the columns: Spend, Save, and Donate.
 It might be helpful for students to visualize this by putting a picture of candy and a picture of an inexpensive toy, as well as the words, in the appropriate column headings.
 (If using a floor chart invite the students to sit in a circle on the floor around it.)

 - Discuss the meaning of each word: